kosmonautdnb/WatcomLibs/README.md

 Pair.hpp - a bit like std::pair
 Vector.hpp - some 3d vector stuff (w is handled differently than xyz) with virtual function table overhead (Object.hpp)
 Matrix.hpp - some 3d matrix stuff with virtual function table overhead (Object.hpp)
-random.hpp - some basic "dependend random"
+Random.hpp - some basic "dependend random"

 ### WatcomC with 256 MB of memory instead of the 32 MB with Dos4gw